 Alexandrite Comparison - Natural v.
-Chatham Lab-Grown
+FAB Lab-Grown

 Often described by gem aficionados as “emerald by day, ruby by night,” alexandrite is the very rare color-change variety of the mineral chrysoberyl. - GIA